doflink/doflink.github.io/index.md

 <p align="justify">
 <!-- a class="tosu">I have successfully defended my PhD thesis!!!</a> -->

-I'm a co-founder of Scontain UG and a senior research engineer at Huawei Munich Research Center.
+I'm a co-founder of Scontain GmbH and a senior research engineer at Huawei Munich Research Center.
 I obtained a PhD (Dr. -Ing.) from TU Dresden under supervision of <a href="https://tu-dresden.de/ing/informatik/sya/se/die-professur/inhaber-in" target="_blank"> Prof. Dr. Christof Fetzer</a> and <a href="http://homepages.inf.ed.ac.uk/pbhatoti" target="_blank"> Prof. Dr. Pramod Bhatotia</a> in Jan 2018.
 <!-- a Since April 2018, I have joined  <a href="http://scontain.com" target="_blank">Scontain</a> startup as a co-founder.-->
 Currently, I'm passionate about building secure and privacy-preserving data analytics systems based on open-source frameworks (e.g., Apache Spark, Tensorflow, OpenCV, PyTorch, and MXNet) and Trusted Execution Environment (TEE) technologies (e.g., Intel SGX/TDX, AMD SEV, and ARM TrustZone).
 <br>